jjoyave1/JS-Intro/ReadMe.md

-#JOE JOYAVE'S HW 4
+#JOE JOYAVE'S HW 4 - JS Intro
-##assignment 4 to turn in

-##This is a light assignment in which we explore JavaScript.
+This is a light assignment in which we explore JavaScript.